kaushikb9/kb-hugo/content/posts/ai-and-humans/index.md

 draft = false
 +++

-In my current role, I lead 2 charters:
-- automation and tooling for customer success
-- improve engineering productivity across SDLC
+AI is everywhere — but figuring out where it actually helps (and where it doesn’t) is still very much a work in progress.
+In my current role, I lead 2 charters - tooling for customer success and improve engineering productivity.
 Over the last few months, we have been carefully exploring how AI can play a meaningful role across both.

 When automating Customer support, the tolerance for error is low.
 We can’t afford to mess things up.
 Every touchpoint matters - understanding their language, reducing back and forth, empathising with their frustrations.
 The customer usually reaches out after they’ve tried everything else.
 It’s not enough to be correct - the customer needs to feel that their concern is actually being addressed.